marcinkuzminski/rhodecode/docs/setup.rst

   existing ones.
 RhodeCode will simply add all new found repositories to it's database.
 Also make sure You specify correct path to repositories.
 - Remember that the given path for mercurial_ repositories must be write accessible for the application.
 It's very important since RhodeCode web interface will work even without such an access but, when trying to do a push it'll eventually fail with permission denied errors.

-- Run
+You are ready to use rhodecode, to run it simply execute

 ::